 Students practice grant-writing in real-world scenario

-A new project in public health grant-writing, introduced by Department of Health Education and Promotion teaching instructor Amy Hatten, led East Carolina University students to their grant proposals being reviewed by respected professionals in Pitt County.
+A new pilot project in public health grant-writing, implemented by Department of Health Education and Promotion teaching instructor Amy Hattem, led East Carolina University students to their grant proposals being reviewed by respected professionals in Pitt County.

 This “mock grant project” in HLTH 4880 – Capstone: Applied Principles of Health Education and Promotion – included a student recognition and guest partnership presentation event Nov.
 21 in the Belk Building.
-The three student groups were each presented a mock “big check” for their proposals in community health needs and assessment.
-The professional reviewers were Kahla Hall, director of ECU Health Community Benefits Foundation Grants Program; Alice Keene, HHP/ECU outstanding alum and recreation projects coordinator for Pitt County; Catherine Nelson, senior administrator of Community Health Programs, ECU Health.
+The three student groups were each presented a mock “big check” for their proposals, which aligned with community health needs assessments of local counties.
+The professional reviewers were Kahla Hall, director of Community Benefit Grants with the ECU Health Foundation; Alice Keene, HHP/ECU outstanding alum and recreation projects coordinator for Pitt County; Catherine Nelson, senior administrator of Community Health Programs, ECU Health.

 “I learned how it really is a step-by-step process to follow,” student Fatina Ann said of writing a grant proposal.
 “It makes me feel confident for my internship, in case I do have to do (grant writing).”

-An online portal was created specifically for the students to submit their public health needs assessment proposals.
+An online portal was created specifically for the students to submit their public health grant proposals.
 Their ideas focused on improving maternal and sexual health, mental health and substance abuse.

 “This is a celebration of your work and the skills gained,” Hattem said.
 “It was a job well done.”